List of Record of Lodoss War characters: Gods of Lodoss

-Phalis (or Falis)
+Phalis

-Phalis is the supreme god of goodness and light, and his affiliated colours are blue, white, and gold.
+Phalis, also spelled as Falis in the anime, is the supreme god of goodness and light, and his affiliated colours are blue, white, and gold.
 He is associated with healing, good, and protection, and is lawful good in alignment.
-Phalis and Pharalis were two of the major gods who had a place in the cataclysmic war, with their final battle resulting in the destruction of many gods and other fighters in the battle.
+Phalis and Pharalis were two of the major gods who fought in the cataclysmic war, with their final battle resulting in the destruction of many gods and other fighters.
 Etoh is a priest of Phalis.
-The name is also commonly translated in the anime as Falis.

 Marfa

-Marfa is the goddess of all creation and preservation, and her affiliated colours are green and silver.
+Marfa is the goddess of creation and preservation, and her affiliated colours are green and silver.
 She is associated with healing, creation, and good descriptors, and is chaotic good in alignment.
-Marfa and Kardis were the final two gods left alive at the end of the cataclysmic war, with their battle ending in a stalemate as the two tried to strike each other down with one final blow, but both falling into a death sleep after Alecrast and Lodoss split apart.
+Marfa and Kardis were the final two gods left alive at the end of the cataclysmic war, with their battle ending in a stalemate as they tried to strike each other down with one final blow, but both fell into a death sleep after Alecrast and Lodoss split apart.
 Kardis fell on the island of Marmo, while Marfa fell on Lodoss.
 Marfa's spirit is the strongest in Alania, and her main temple is the village of Tarba in Alania's White Mountains.

 Mairie (or Myrii)

-Mairie is the god of war and justice, and his affiliated colors are red and grey.
+Mairie, also translated as Myrii, is the god of war and justice, and his affiliated colors are red and grey.
 He is associated with war, protection, and knowledge, and is true neutral in alignment.
 Mairie's role in the cataclysmic war is never specified.
 In Rune Soldier, Melissa is a priestess of Mairie.
-Mairie is also often translated as Myrii.

 Rahda

 Rahda is the god of knowledge, and his affiliated colors are black, white, and grey.
 He is associated with knowledge and law, and is lawful neutral in alignment.
-Rahda's role is not specified in the cataclysmic war.
+Rahda's role in the cataclysmic war is not specified.

 Cha Za

 Cha Za is the god of good fortune and luck, and his affiliated color is green.
-He is associated with the luck and chaos, and his alignment is chaotic neutral.
-His role is not known in the cataclysmic war.
+He is associated with luck and chaos, and his alignment is chaotic neutral.
+His role in the cataclysmic war is not specified.

-Pharalis (or Falaris)
+Pharalis

-Pharalis is the god of freedom, desire and darkness, and his affiliated colors are black and crimson.
+Pharalis, also translated as Falaris, is the god of freedom, desire, and darkness, and his affiliated colors are black and crimson.
 He is associated with desire, death, darkness and freedom, and is chaotic in alignment.
-Pharalis and Phalis were two of the major gods who had a place in the cataclysmic war, with their final battle resulting in the destruction of many gods and other fighters in the battle.
-Also he is not truly evil, but his acceptance of all desire causes most of his mortal followers to become enshrouded in evil.
-Pharalis is also often translated as Falaris.
+Pharalis and Phalis were two of the major gods who fought in the cataclysmic war, with their final battle resulting in the destruction of many gods and other fighters.
+He is not truly evil, but his acceptance of all desire causes most of his mortal followers to become enshrouded in evil.